boussadjra/vueye-table/README.md

 This component allows you to :

--   Paginate data
+-   Paginate data (server/client side)
 -   Filter by field
 -   Sort columns
 -   Show only desired columns
 -   Custom cells rendering
--   Other features are coming soon

 ## Docs